jamesloper/focus-router/README.md

 import { navigation } from 'focus-router';'
 ```

-## `navigation.go(target, params, queryParams, opts)`
+### `navigation.go(target, params, queryParams, opts)`

-- `target` *(String)* may be a path or a route name to navigate to.
+- `target` *(String)* can be a path or a route name to navigate to.
 If it begins with a slash, it is considered a path, and will be navigated to without care as to params or queryParams.
 If it is a route name, a path will be formed from the route name, params, and queryParams internally and then navigated to.

 - `opts` *(Object)* are some navigation options, which are `replaceState` (defaults to false) and `scrollToTop` (defaults to true).

     - `{replaceState: true}` will replace the state, instead of adding to the state history.
     - `{scrollToTop: false}` will maintain the scroll position across navigations.

-## `navigation.setParams(params, opts)`
+### `navigation.setParams(params, opts)`

 Shortcut for `navigation.go`, only changes the params *(Object)*.

-## `navigation.setQueryParams(params, opts)`
+### `navigation.setQueryParams(params, opts)`

 Shortcut for `navigation.go`, only changes the query params *(Object)*.